scikit-activeml/scikit-activeml/docs/contributing.rst

 In our package ``skactiveml``, there are three major components:
 ``SkactivemlClassifier``, ``SkactivemlRegressor``, and ``QueryStrategy``.
-The classifier and regressor modules are necessary to handle partially unlabeled data and to implement active-learning–specific estimators.
+The classifier and regressor modules are necessary to handle partially unlabeled data and to implement active-learning-specific estimators.
 This way, an active learning cycle can be easily implemented starting with zero initial labels.
 Regarding active learning query strategies, we currently differentiate between the pool-based paradigm (a large pool of unlabeled samples is available) and the